rocket-pool/RPIPs/tokenomics-explainers/001-why-rework.md

 **Ideal 1** - RPL stake serves as an entry ticket to ETH commission via the minimum staking requirement to start a minipool (10% of borrowed ETH)

-**Ideal 2** - RPL rewards are attractive enough that node operators want to maintain this minimum staking level, so we expect them to stay at or above the minimum
+**Ideal 2** - RPL rewards are attractive enough that node operators want to maintain this minimum staking level, so we expect them to stay at or above the minimum by adding RPL as needed

 **Ideal 3** - In the long run, the fundamental value of RPL trends to what's needed for all minipools to hit this minimum staking level (ie, RPL market cap should be ~10% of rETH TVL)